mdn/content/files/en-us/web/api/htmlelement/beforetoggle_event/index.md

 The **`beforetoggle`** event of the {{domxref("HTMLElement")}} interface fires on a {{domxref("Popover_API", "popover", "", "nocode")}} or {{htmlelement("dialog")}} element just before it is shown or hidden.

-- If the element is transitioning from hidden to showing, the `event.oldState` property will be set to `closed` and the `event.newState` property will be set to `open`.
+- If the element is transitioning from hidden to showing, the [`event.oldState`](/en-US/docs/Web/API/ToggleEvent/oldState) property will be set to `closed` and the [`event.newState`](/en-US/docs/Web/API/ToggleEvent/newState) property will be set to `open`.
 - If the element is transitioning from showing to hidden, then `event.oldState` will be `open` and `event.newState` will be `closed`.

+This event is [cancelable](/en-US/docs/Web/API/Event/cancelable) when an element is toggled to open ("show") but not when the element is closing.

+The event can be used to prevent an element from being shown.
+It can also be used to apply classes or set properties on other elements, for example to animate their behaviour as the element changes its display state.

 ## Syntax